kansal12/intern_assignment/README.md

 ## Instructions
 1. Fork this repository to your private account.
 2. Product output.ass using a software code.
 3. Submit your work by inviting us as a collaborator to your private repository and by sending an email to kansal@platy.studio with your GitHub link and software code (for example assignment.py) attached.
-Please Ensure your code is well-documented.
+Please ensure your code is well-documented.

 ## Evaluation Criteria
 - Correctness and functionality